 Alabama governor defiant as sex scandal trouble mounts

+Bentley vowed again he won't resign even as his political troubles mounted an... .
 Alabama Gov. Robert Bentley speaks during a news conference on Friday, April 7, 2017, outside the Alabama Capitol building in Montgomery, Ala.
-Bentley vowed again he won't resign even as his political troubles mounted and lawmakers said they would move forward with impeachment hearings because of a sex scandal.

 Add your comments below